-A. From bowsprit to stern, this is your home for the week, so make yourself comfortable.
-Take a dip from the ship and laze around on a “floatie mat.”
-You can help raise the sails, take the helm, or simply relax and watch the action.
-The ship’s saloon features a DVD player, board games and playing cards.
+A. A. From bowsprit to stern, this is your home for the week, so make yourself comfortable.
+Take a dip from the ship and laze around on a floatie mat.
+Take a turn at the helm, or simply relax and watch the action.
+Board games and playing cards are available.

 Let us know what you came to enjoy, and we’ll do our best to ensure that you’re a happy sailor.